svitalis123/hello-rails-back-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+> I would like to express our sincere appreciation and gratitude to all who have helped to bring our project to life.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>